-6.1.6.1 The Consolidated Employee Benefits Value Study for non-bargaining unit employees, must be completed every two years or as directed by the Contracting Officer.
+6.1.6.1 The Consolidated Employee Benefits Value Study for nonbargaining unit employees, shall be completed every two years and submitted to the Contracting Officer no later than July 31 of the applicable year.
 An Employee Benefits Value Study (Ben Val) is an actuarial study of the relative value (RV) of the benefits programs offered by the Contractor to employees measured against the RV of benefit programs offered by comparator companies.
-The Contractor will use the comparator companies previously used in the last Consolidated Benefit Value Study.
-If any of the comparator companies no longer participate, the Contractor will recommend replacement companies for approval by the Contracting Officer.
-The Contractor shall include major non-statutory benefit plans offered by the Contractor, including qualified defined benefit pension (DB) plans and defined contribution (DC) retirement plans; capital accumulation plans; and death, disability, health, and paid time off welfare benefit programs in the Benefit Value Study (Ben Val).
-Any M&O Contractor DB plans, closed to new entrants, do not have to be included in the Ben Val measurement.
-To the extent that the value studies do not address postretirement benefits other than DB plans, the Contractor shall provide a separate cost and plan design data comparison for the postretirement benefits other than DB plans using external benchmarks derived from nationally recognized and Contracting Officer approved survey sources.
+The Contractor shall use the comparator companies previously used in the last Consolidated Benefit Value Study.
+If any of the comparator companies no longer participate, the Contractor shall recommend replacement companies for approval by the Contracting Officer.
+The Contractor shall include major non-statutory benefit plans offered by the Contractor, including qualified defined benefit (DB) and defined contribution (DC) retirement plans; capital accumulation plans; and death, disability, health, and paid time off welfare benefit programs in the Value Study.
+Any M&O Contractor defined benefit pension plans and post-retirement benefit plans, closed to new entrants, do not have to be included in the Ben Val measurement.
+To the extent that the value studies do not address postretirement benefits other than pensions, the Contractor shall provide a separate cost and plan design data comparison for the postretirement benefits other than pensions using external benchmarks derived from nationally recognized and Contracting Officer approved survey sources.

 A Ben Val for bargaining unit employees shall be completed six months prior to the end of the collective bargaining agreement.
 The Ben Val for bargaining unit employees must include at least 15 comparator companies approved by the Contracting Officer.
 The Ben Val must include major non-statutory benefit plans offered by the Contractor, including qualified DB plans and DC retirement plans; capital accumulation plans; and death, disability, health, and paid time off welfare benefit programs.
 Any M&O Contractor DB plans, closed to new entrants, do not have to be included in the Ben Val measurement.
-To the extent that the Ben Val does not address post-retirement benefits other than DB plans, the Contractor shall provide a separate cost and plan design data comparison for the post-retirement benefits other than DB plans using external benchmarks derived from nationally recognized and Contracting Officer approved survey sources.
+To the extent that the Ben Val does not address post-retirement benefits other than DB plans, the Contractor shall provide a separate cost and plan design data comparison for the post- retirement benefits other than DB plans using external benchmarks derived from nationally recognized and Contracting Officer approved survey sources.